Healthy Flaming Katy (Kalanchoe blossfeldiana) in bright indirect, also known as Flaming Katy

 ⚠️Toxicity and Safety

 Flaming Katy is considered Toxic for pets and Toxic for humans.
-That means placement matters just as much as care, especially if curious pets or children can reach leaves, blooms, bulbs, or corms.
-Wear gloves if you are sensitive to sap or handling plant material regularly, and wash hands after pruning or dividing.
-If accidental ingestion happens or irritation develops, contact a vet or medical professional promptly and bring the plant name with you.
+That means Flaming Katy placement matters just as much as care, especially if curious pets or children can reach leaves, blooms, bulbs, or corms.
+Wear gloves if you are sensitive to sap or handling Flaming Katy regularly, and wash hands after pruning or dividing.
+If accidental ingestion of Flaming Katy happens or irritation develops, contact a vet or medical professional promptly and bring the plant name with you.

 Flaming Katy Display and Growth Habit

-Flaming Katy has a medium growth habit and typically reaches about 30 cm tall and 30 cm wide.
-Flaming Katy typically grows with a self-standing habit.
-Use this to plan support, spacing, and overall display.
-Flowering usually happens in Winter, often with Red blooms, so this is the period when good light and timely feeding are most rewarding.
-Dormancy is a normal part of the plant's cycle: None.
-The key is to treat that slowdown as rest, not as a sign that the plant needs more water or fertilizer.
-Once you understand this rhythm, it becomes much easier to tell the difference between a true problem and a healthy seasonal change.
+Flaming Katy has a medium growth habit and typically reaches about 30 cm (11.8 in) tall and 30 cm (11.8 in) wide.
+In practice, expect a self-standing form once conditions stay consistent.
+Treat that as your Flaming Katy layout guide for supports and spacing.
+Flaming Katy flowering usually happens in Winter, often with Red blooms, so this is the period when good light and timely feeding are most rewarding.
+Dormancy is a normal part of Flaming Katy's cycle: None.
+The key is to treat that slowdown as rest, not as a sign that Flaming Katy needs more water or fertilizer.
+Once you understand Flaming Katy's rhythm, it becomes much easier to tell the difference between a true problem and a healthy seasonal change.

 ✨ Want to remember the basics faster?